plotly/academy/_react/1-introduction.md

 }
 ```

+Here we need to differentiate between react components and real DOM nodes.
+This `onClick` attribute is being passed down to our `Button`, but it's never being attached to a real DOM node so it doesn't work!
+You can click the `Button` however much you like, you will never see `"click!"` in the console.

-With only that code though, you can click the `Button` however much you like and you will never see `click!` in the console.
-That is because right now, we specified the `onClick` prop on a ReactComponent.
-To use this in the browser DOM, we have to attach it to the native DOM `button` node inside the React component:
+To make this work, we have to attach it to the native DOM `button` node inside the `Button` component:

 ```JS
 var Button = function(props) {